messageformat/messageformat/docs/webpack.md

 nav_order: 4
 ---

-# Webpack Loader for MessageFormat
+# Webpack Loader for ICU MessageFormat

 A loader that parses input JSON, YAML and Java .properties files consisting of messages as objects of JavaScript message functions with a matching structure, all during the build of your application.